Single-circuit and unboosted dual:

 When gripping the distance tube 10 you should NOT be able to rotate it ...

-Showing the clutch pedal (at the top, brake pedal below) with spacer.
+View from underneath of a removed pedal box showing the clutch pedal (at the top, brake pedal below) with spacer.
 What appears to be penny-washers under the pedal and above the spacer are reflections.
-The arrow indicates where the hole for the brake light switch must be on this pedal box, behind the brake pedal, which moves forwards (to the left in this image) and away from the switch as the pedal is operated.
+The arrow indicates where the hole for the brake light switch is on this pedal box, behind the brake pedal, which moves forwards (to the left in this image) and away from the switch as the pedal is operated:

-The nut (arrowed) is welded to the box.
-Tightening the bolt clamps the distance tube (pivot bolt bush) into the box leaving the pedal and this spacer (note) free to rotate but with minimal sideways movement and 'wobble'.
+The clutch pivot nut (arrowed) is welded to the box.
+Tightening the bolt clamps the distance tube (pivot bolt bush) into the box leaving the pedal and the spacer free to rotate but with minimal sideways movement and 'wobble':

 The brake pedal pivot is even simpler.
-The distance tube is fractionally wider than the pedal and its bush, and is clamped into the box by the bolt and nut, leaving the pedal free to pivot with minimal sideways movement and 'wobble'.
-There should be a penny-washer under the bolt head as well as under the stiff-nut.
+The distance tube is fractionally wider than the pedal and its bush, and is clamped into the box by the bolt and nut, leaving the pedal free to pivot with minimal sideways movement and 'wobble':

-This view shows that the lower clutch master cylinder nut (arrowed) is welded to the inside of the frame, and therefore that the bolt goes in from the back of the master: (Crispin Allen)
+This view shows that the lower clutch master cylinder nut (arrowed) is welded to the inside of the frame, and therefore that the bolt goes in from the back of the master.
+Pictures above show the upper bolt also coming in from the back but with a washer and nut: (Crispin Allen)